-Supervision is one of the three basic pillars of a therapist's psychoanalytic formation, along those of their personal therapy and training in the settings of a programme of studies of academic form, including usually the attendance of seminars and a written assignment/ presentation upon a clinical case.
+Supervision is one of the three pillars of a therapist's psychoanalytic formation, along those of their personal therapy and training in the settings of a programme of studies of academic form, including usually the attendance of seminars and a written assignment/ presentation upon a clinical case.

 It is very important to differentiate the aim and function of each one of those three dimensions, in order to make the appropriate use of supervision.
 This is not always easy, since there seem to be many common trains among those dimensions.
-For example, both in supervision and in personal therapy, we address a psychoanalyst chosen for specific reasons, we speak there about a subject's suffering and difficulties and we expect from out interlocutor answers that will enlighten us or alleviate our suffering.
+For example, both in supervision and in personal therapy, we address a psychoanalyst chosen for specific reasons, we speak there about a subject's suffering and difficulties and we expect from our interlocutor answers that will enlighten us or alleviate our suffering.
 At the same time, in our personal therapy we might refer to incidents from our clinical practice, which are troubling us, aiming at an interpretation of our difficulty and a solution to it.
 On the other hand, we may expect from supervision to give us knowledge or help us understand or clarify the already acquired theoretical concepts, substituting thus the merely educational dimension of our formation as a therapist, which takes place in training.

 Yet supervision is not and should not be treated as a substitute for neither personal therapy nor training.
 Nor should it be viewed as a dimension of lesser importance to the other two.
 Hence in the framework of Lacanian teaching it has been declared as equal to the other two, making up the aforementioned triptych.